LordHypersonic/StringHasher_Plugin/README.md

 # StringHasher
- UE4 plugin to convert string to hash and read and write files
+ UE4 plugin to convert string to hash and read and write files from project directory